-Never have first impressions mattered more than when interviewing for a job.
+When it comes to job interviews, first impressions really matter.
 Competition for vacancies is fierce and for every position you apply for you'll be up against a number of talented graduates.

 It's essential to use this opportunity to showcase your best qualities, and ensure that you're memorable for all the right reasons.
 Nerves do play their part in the interview process and everyone has areas that they could improve upon.
 However, more often than not it's the most preventable errors that cost you the job.

 Here are some common interview mistakes to avoid…

 1. Arriving unprepared

 Preparation for an interview is crucial to arriving in a confident mood and feeling ready to tackle the interviewer's questions.
 Read up on the company's background, its place in the market and its competitors, and familiarise yourself with its key members.
 Make sure that you fully understand the role on offer.
 Failing to do so will make you look lazy and uninterested.

 Being prepared also means figuring out how you're going to get to your interview, planning your route and factoring in any delays you may encounter.
 There are no excuses for tardiness when it comes to job interviews so show your enthusiasm by arriving on time.